PrakashPanda186/CreateAndTest/README.md

 # CreateAndTest
-to create and test git repository and commands
+To create and test git repository and commands